 - Social-emotional supports at all grade levels

-- Band, chorus and orchestra starting in elementary school
+- Band, chorus and orchestra starting in third grade

-- All current athletic teams serving students in grades 7-12
+- Athletic teams and intramurals for students in grades 7-12

 - Community Schools initiatives at seven schools: Arbor Hill, Giffen, North Albany, Schuyler, Sheridan Prep, TOAST and Tony Clement.